Information for poster presenters

 General guidelines for poster production

-A poster should be self-contained and self-explanatory, allowing different viewers to proceed on their own while the author is free to supplement or discuss particular points raised in inquiry.
+A poster (preferably of A0 or A1 size) should be self-contained and self-explanatory, allowing different viewers to proceed on their own while the author is free to supplement or discuss particular points raised in inquiry.
 Presentations should be kept simple and clear and a mixture of text and graphics is recommended.
 Remember that the viewer, not the author, as in the case of slide presentations, determines the time spent at each poster.

 Materials should be mounted on coloured poster paper or board.
 Use matt finish rather than glossy paper.
 Arrange materials in columns rather than rows.
 It is easier for viewers to scan a poster by moving along it rather than by zigzagging back and forth in front of it.
 An introduction should be placed at the upper left and a conclusion at the lower right.